-Students who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering during On-Site instruction will be provided access to instruction via the district's online education program.
+Students who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering during On-Site instruction, will be provided access to Comprehensive Distance Learning practices.
 Additional provisions shall apply to students who are protected under ADA and IDEA.
 Proximity to other students and staff will be limited to the extent possible to minimize the possibility of exposure.
 Appropriate accommodations could include:

-- Offering different types of face coverings/shields; - · Spaces away from peers while face covering is removed; and - Short periods of the educational day that do not include wearing the face covering while following the other health strategies to reduce the spread of disease.
+- Offering different types of face coverings/shields; - Spaces away from peers while face covering is removed; and - Short periods of the educational day that do not include wearing the face covering while following the other health strategies to reduce the spread of disease.